Dia Chakravarty: Early life

 Chakravarty was born in Bangladesh to parents of two different faiths.
 Her Muslim mother, Sultana Kamal, is a lawyer and human rights activist who runs a legal aid organisation in Bangladesh.
-Her Hindu father, Supriyo Chakravarty, is also a lawyer.
+Her Hindu Brahmin father, Supriyo Chakravarty, is also a lawyer.
 Her parents both decided to keep their respective religions after marriage.
 She is her parents' only child.
 Her maternal grandmother is poet Sufia Kamal.

 Because of Chakravarty's parents' and grandparents' activism and anti-fundamentalist stance, her family have been under threat on and off her whole life.
 She has grown up with threatening telephone calls and her home has been firebombed twice.

 Chakravarty attended a school in Sylhet her parents set up which taught the British Council-regulated O-level curriculum and examination syllabus.
 The school took students up to the age of 14, after which her schooling was mostly tutorial-based.
 Later, she entered the mainstream education system to continue with her O-levels.
 She achieved seven O-levels.

 She then got a partial scholarship to sixth-form college in Oxford, to board and sit her A-levels, after her parents remortgaged their family home, she left for the UK in 2001.
 Her lawyer mother, who had spent most of her life doing voluntary work until then, moved to Dhaka, to take up a full-time job.
-Chakravarty read Law at the University of Oxford and became a barrister in 2008.
+Chakravarty studied Law at St. Edmund Hall in the University of Oxford and became a Barrister in 2008.